helenchan01/semicolons/README.md

 ## statement of problem
-    Returns the Boolean value of the statement “the maze is navigable, having a legal travel path that is continuous from start point to existing treasure”
+    Returns the Boolean value of the statement “the maze is navigable, having a legal travel path that is continuous from start point (where the explorer is first dropped) to existing treasure”

 ## recursive abstraction
     When I am asked to